AllWellNow/devPortfolio/README.md

 # iOS Developer Portfolio
 Hi!
 I'm Misha, a junior iOS developer.
 Welcome to my portfolio :)

 Structure of this portfolio is a list of the projects I've done during my path through coding.
-I'm also including short description, technologies used and some extra notes to each of the projects.
+I'm also adding short description, technologies used and some extra notes to this list.

 Any questions appeared?
 Ask me directly!
 Contact info available right after the last project in the portfolio.